marcj/angular-zoneless/README.md

 }
 ```

-Once the Promise of `ngOnInit` is resolved in all components, the ZoneJS implementation calls onStable,
+Once the Promise of `ngOnInit` is resolved in all components, our Zone implementation calls onStable,
 which allows hydration and SSR to finish.

 This works since this module hooks into all async methods of your components.
 By doing that it knows